ddmitov/perl-executing-browser/doc/SETTINGS.md

 The [index.htm](https://github.com/ddmitov/perl-executing-browser/blob/master/resources/app/index.html) page of the demo package demonstrates how to start one script in two instances immediately after local page is loaded.

 The [interactive.pl](https://github.com/ddmitov/perl-executing-browser/blob/master/resources/app/perl/interactive.pl) script of the demo package is an example of a Perl interactive script for PEB.

+## Long-Running Windows Perl Scripts

+Windows builds of PEB do not support [interactive Perl Scripts](./doc/SETTINGS.md#interactive-perl-scripts), but long-running Windows Perl scripts are supported provided that they also have ``$|=1;`` among their first lines to disable the built-in buffering of the Perl interpreter.

+Long-running Windows Perl scripts can not receive the ``SIGTERM`` signal and if they are still running when PEB is closed, they can only be killed with no mechanism for a graceful shutdown.

 ## Starting Local Server